waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Primary Objective:** Find the Team Rocket Boss and disable the radio signal.
 *   **Current Blocker:** Navigating the Team Rocket Hideout.
-*   **Current Plan:** The western maze on B2F is disconnected by a solid wall at Y=12.
-The path forward is not here.
-My new hypothesis is that I missed something on B1F.
-I will return to B1F to re-explore.
+*   **Current Plan:** B1F, the western maze of B2F, and the eastern corridor of B2F have all been confirmed as dead ends.
+No new paths have opened.
+My new hypothesis is that I must speak to Lance on B3F again, now that I have both passwords, to get a new clue or trigger an event.

 ### Passwords
 *   **Password 1:** SLOWPOKETAIL